Curve Grapics

 Stop your super being transferred to the ATO

-To pay your super into your First Super account.
-Complete the Choice of Fund form to make this happen.
+Ask your employer to pay your super into your First Super account by completing the Choice of Fund form.

 PROS